 Dean Nugent is looking at facilitating teacher learning groups — exploring a disposition of no belief, opinions, or expectations, and very few ideas.

-"My research has developed out of my teaching experience with first year early childhood education student teachers and I am interested in exploring feminist teaching from a feminist poststructuralist perspective," says Vivienne.
+"My research has developed out of teaching gender as a topic with early childhood education student teachers and has evolved into reflecting on my own teaching by exploring feminist poststructuralist ideas and writing," says Vivienne.

 Neil Boland is engaged in a study that investigates the experience of Māori teachers who specialised in Steiner education in their BEd degree at AUT.